coleifer/peewee/docs/peewee/transactions.rst

    # alice
    # mickey

-You can use the :py:meth:`Database.atomic` method to perform *get or create* operations as well:
+You can use the :meth:`Database.atomic` method to perform *get or create* operations as well:

 .. code-block:: python